-Some coronavirus-exposed children show signs of Kawasaki disease
+Coronavirus-exposed children may show signs of Kawasaki disease

-A mysterious illness with symptoms including red eyes and similarities to Kawasaki disease has struck dozens of children around the world and seems to be related to COVID-19 disease.
+A mysterious illness with symptoms including red eyes and similarities to Kawasaki disease has struck children around the world who have been infected with the coronavirus that causes COVID-19 disease.

 What is Kawasaki disease?

-Symptoms of Kawasaki disease can include irritation and redness of the eyes, fever, rash, swelling of the hands and feet, swollen lymph glands, and irritation and inflammation of the mouth, lips and throat, the U.S. Centers for Disease Control and Prevention (CDC) says.
+The Centers for Disease Control and Prevention (CDC) lists symptoms of Kawasaki disease which include irritation and redness of the eyes, fever, rash, swelling of the hands and feet, swollen lymph glands, and irritation and inflammation of the mouth, lips and throat.

-The most prominent symptom of Kawasaki disease frequently is a 101-degree to 104-degree fever that lasts four or five days.
+The most prominent symptom of Kawasaki disease is a 101-degree to 104-degree fever that lasts four or five days.
+The existence of this disease without a fever has never presented in the literature.
+The symptoms and clinical presentation of Kawasaki syndrome and MIS-C are similar.

 Kawasaki disease, which doesn’t have a known cause, affects about 7,000 children in the United States each year.
 As long as treatment isn’t delayed, most children recover from the disease within a few days.
 But if left untreated, the disease can create serious health problems.

-For most children diagnosed with Kawasaki disease, the heart issues go away after five or six weeks, without any long-term damage, the institute says.
+For most children diagnosed with Kawasaki disease, the heart issues go away after five or six weeks, without any long-term damage, THI says.
 Fewer than 1% of children die from complications of the disease.

-Pediatric multisystem inflammatory syndrome also has similarities to toxic shock syndrome, a bacterial disorder.
+MIS-C also has similarities to toxic shock syndrome, which is a bacterial disorder.

 Toxic shock syndrome is a rare, life-threatening complication of certain bacterial infections, according to the Mayo Clinic.
 Some of the symptoms are redness of the eyes, mouth and throat; high fever; low blood pressure; vomiting or diarrhea; and rash.
 The death rate for toxic shock syndrome is less than 5%.